-Location: College Health Center is in the building with Emory Internal Medicine, 12180 Alder Street (across the RR tracks from the King Center, between the Emory US Post Office and Village Community Center)
+Location: The College Health Center is in the building with Emory Internal Medicine, 12180 Alder Street (across the RR tracks from the King Center, between the Emory US Post Office and McPherson Center)

-Susan Stanley, RN, BSN, Director of Health Services, 276-944-6219
+Susan Stanley, RN, BSN, Director of Health Services, 276-944-6219, stanlesm@ehc.edu

 Emory & Henry Health Center personnel provide medical treatment for minor illness and injury.
 Student fees cover office visit costs for medical services.
 No insurance is filed, no copays are required.
-Appointments with the physician and the nurse practitioner are offered during the academic year: Monday and Thursday, 1:00 - 2:30 p.m.; Tuesday and Wednesday, 9:00-10:30 a.m.
+Appointments with the physician and the nurse practitioner are offered during the academic year: Monday and Thursday, 3:00- 4:30 p.m.; Tuesday and Wednesday, 10:00-11:30 a.m.
 Schedule changes will be posted on the website and at the Health Center.
 The Health Center complies with HIPAA regulations.

 To assist the College in providing appropriate care, all students are required to present a completed "Immunization Record and Medical Information" health form as provided by the College Admissions Office at the time of admission.
-The completed medical form should be returned before matriculation (Fall--July 1 or Spring--December 1).
-If a completed health form is not on file, the student will not be seen during free office hours.
+The completed medical form should be returned before matriculation (Fall-July 1 or Spring-December 1).
+In order to see the doctor or nurse practitioner during free office hours, a completed health form must be on file.

-Supply charges, normally under \$10, such as nonprescription (over-the-counter) medications and non-returnable therapeutic equipment are placed on the student's account in the business office.
+Supply charges, normally under \$10, such as over-the-counter medications and non-returnable therapeutic equipment are placed on the student's account in the Business Office.
 If the student provides allergy serum, shots are administered for the cost of the disposable syringe.
 For laboratory tests and prescription medications, insurance is filed by the outside provider or pharmacy.